 Become a Member

 Have you been thinking about becoming a member of UUCSC?
-If so, this page will give you more information about the meaning, the privileges, and the responsibilities of membership in the Unitarian Universalist Church of Studio City, and the process by which one becomes a member of our congregation.
+We are excited to share with you the meaning, privileges, and responsibilities of membership in the Unitarian Universalist Church of Studio City, and the process for becoming a member of our congregation.

 Being a “Friend” of the Church

-For people who have not yet chosen formal membership but who do support and/or participate regularly in church activities, we maintain a category of “friends”.
-As a friend of the church, you will be listed in our church directory (unless you request to be omitted) and included in all mailings.
-Some people, for various reasons, choose to remain friends of the church for years, loyally volunteering their time and financial support, but never taking the step of full membership.
+People who have not yet chosen formal membership, but support and/or participate regularly in church activities may be a “Friend of the Church.”
+They are listed in our church directory (unless they request to be omitted) and included in all mailings.
+Some people, for various reasons, choose to remain friends of the church for several years, loyally volunteering their time and financial support.

 Signing the Membership Book is an act of personal and public commitment to the life and work of our church and to the religious tradition in which we stand.
-It entails both privileges and responsibilities and has a variety of personal meanings which we will help you to explore here.
+It entails privileges, responsibilities and a variety of personal meanings that we will help you to explore.

 What Membership Means

 In many churches, membership involves reciting a religious creed or affirming a written set of beliefs.
-As a creedless religious movement, Unitarian Universalism defines church membership somewhat differently.
+As a creedless faith, Unitarian Universalism defines congregational membership somewhat differently.

 In the free church tradition, we understand membership as a matter of covenant between people — a promise to stand together with other members of the congregation in a relationship of mutual respect and support, to take your own religious journey seriously in community with others, and to work together in commitment to a common vision.

-- It may mean that you decided for yourself that this congregation is and will be your “religious home,” and that you wish to make a formal affirmation of that realization.
+• It may mean that you decide for yourself that this congregation is and will be your “religious home,” and that you wish to make a formal affirmation of that realization.

-- It may mean that you want to say to yourself and others that you join in support of the principles and values that have shaped our religious tradition over the years.
+• It may mean that you want to say to yourself and others that you join in support of the principles and values that have shaped our religious tradition over the decades.